Last updated on

 Idea #3: Provide Helpful Content

-This should make up the bulk of your social media posts.
+This should make up the bulk of your real estate social media posts.
 At the end of the day, your target audience wants help solving their real estate problems.

 If your social media content genuinely helps them, then who do you think they’re going to come to when they want to buy or sell their home?